decred/dcrtime/api/v1/api.md

 #### `Timestamp`

-Query the server to store one or more digests and return a collection the will contain the supplied digest.
+Upload one or more digests to the time server.
+The server will then add these digests to a collection and eventually to a transaction that goes in a Decred block.
+This method only returns if the server was able to add the block to a collection, not if it has made it into a block (since that is done in batches at a set time interval).

 * **URL**